 The Platinum Card from American Express: Lounge Access

 If you just want the card for Delta SkyClub access, you’re better off getting The Platinum Card from American Express.
-The annual fee is the same ($450), but you get access to many more lounges.
+The annual fee is higher ($550), but you get access to many more lounges.

 That’s because The Platinum Card also lets you use American Express’ new Centurion Lounges, which offer high quality wines, full hot meal options, and an experience like no other airport lounge you’ve seen in the U.S.